dsumsio/stat386_blog/_posts/2024-12-1-Book-of-Mormon-Text-Analysis-Project.md

 ## Conclusion:

 The Book of Mormon is more than just a good religious book and there is much to learn from it.
 I hope the Streamlit app can help you as you study the Book of Mormon and inspires you to create a Streamlit app of your own!
+What do you think should be added to app?
+Leave a comment on the suggestion tab of the app!

 ## Github Repo: